AllenSWDB/allenswdb.github.io/databook/glossary.md

   A gene that is expressed selectively in a specific population of cells, typically used to gain genetic access to cell types of interest for expression of genetically encoded indicators or other reporters, or to label cell types post-hoc through histology or transcriptomics.
 While the function of a marker gene can be relevant, the selectivity of expression is typically the primary reason for its use in systems neuroscience experiments.

 Martinotti cell
-  A Martinotti cell is a particular subtype of {term}`Sst neuron` that targets the apical dendrites of pyramidal cells in layer 1.
+  A Martinotti cell is a particular subtype of {term}`SST neuron` that targets the apical dendrites of pyramidal cells in layer 1.
 Martinotti cells are found in layer 2/3 and layer 5.